GsDevKit/GsDevKit_home/docs/installation/installDevKitServer.md

 4. **Perform the Server installation**

     The installation is performed by a GsDevKit script.
 This script takes care of cloning the required projects to your server node, installing a stone of the specified version and and specified name, and starting that stone.
-You can also use a script that installs the client as well as the server, if you intend to run both components on the same node.

-   These instructions use 3.2.9 for <GemStoneVersion>; check for later GemStone/S 64 Bit releases.
+   These instructions use 3.2.9 for `<GemStoneVersion>`; check for later GemStone/S 64 Bit releases.

    Script to install the server only:
    ```
-   $GS_HOME/bin/installServer <myStoneName> <GemStoneVersion>
+   $GS_HOME/bin/installServer -c <authMode> <myStoneName> <GemStoneVersion>
    ```

-   You may use any name for the <myStoneName> and <myClientName>, and note that you may later have multiple stones and multiple clients.
+   You may use any name for the `<myStoneName>` and `<myClientName>`.
+You may later have multiple stones and multiple clients.
 The examples below use **devKit_329**.
+For `<authMode>`, use https, though ssh will also work if you have ssh authentication already set up.

    The install scripts invokes the following sub-scripts:
    ```